 We don’t think that, do we?
-Automatically it feels like, “Pay attention to me” – self-sufficiently knowable.
-And this leads to all sorts of strange views, like, “I need to go to India to find myself.”
+Automatically it feels like, “Pay attention to ‘me’” – self-sufficiently knowable.
+And this leads to all sorts of strange views, like, “I need to go to India to find ‘myself.’”
 What is that?
-Or, “I’m a creative artist, I need to express myself.”
-Or we were drunk last night and we said all sorts of strange things and did all sorts of odd things and then we say, “Well, I wasn’t myself last night.”
+Or, “I’m a creative artist, I need to express ‘myself.’”
+Or we were drunk last night and we said all sorts of strange things and did all sorts of odd things and then we say, “Well, I wasn’t ‘myself’ last night.”
 Who were we?
-And then we get all sorts of dualistic thoughts as well, “I will treat myself to an ice cream today,” “I will force myself to get up,” as if there were two people in there.
+And then we get all sorts of dualistic thoughts as well, “I will treat ‘myself’ to an ice cream today,” “I will force ‘myself’ to get up,” as if there were two people in there.

 Of course, we have the same false view about other people as well.
 We think, “I know Helmuts.”
 What do I know?
 Can I know Helmuts separate from knowing what he looks like or the sound of his voice?
 Or, “I see Helmuts.”
 What am I seeing?
-I can’t see Helmuts separate from seeing a body.
+I can’t see Helmuts separately from seeing a body.
 Or, “I’m speaking to Helmuts on the telephone.”
 What is that?
 That’s really weird, if you think about it, “That’s Helmuts on the phone.”
-Well, it’s a voice – it’s not even a voice; it’s a vibration of some membrane being stimulated by some electric current and we label that “Helmuts,” but no, we don’t think that – “I’m talking to Helmuts.”
+Well, it’s a voice – it’s not even a voice; it’s a vibration of some membrane being stimulated by some electric current, with a person imputed on it and we designate that person with the name “Helmuts.”
+But no, we don’t think that, we think, “I’m talking to Helmuts.”

-Even when we act constructively, like helping others, doing nice things for others, it could be based on this misconception of the self-sufficiently knowable me, that “I’m doing this, so that you will love me,” or “...so that I will feel useful,” as though there is a separately knowable me that could be useful.
+Even when we act constructively, like helping others, doing nice things for others, it could be based on this misconception of the self-sufficiently knowable “me,” that “I’m doing this, so that you will love ‘me,’” or “...so that ‘I’ will feel useful,” as though there is a separately knowable “me” that could be useful.
 I mean, what’s useful?
 The body is useful, the hands are useful, the mind is useful – on the basis of that there’s a “me,” but certainly we don’t think that.

-Now, even if we understand that the person, or “me,” or the individual, the self, whatever you want to call it, can’t be known by itself, has to be known while also cognizing the basis of imputation of it, like a body or a mind or a personality or whatever – even if we realize that “me” has to be known that way, there is a further, subtle misconception that’s asserted by only the most sophisticated schools of theories in Buddhism.
+Now, even if we understand that the person, or “me,” or the individual, the self, whatever you want to call it, can’t be known by itself, has to be known while also cognizing the basis of imputation of it, like a body or a mind or a personality or whatever – even if we realize that “me” has to be known that way, there is a further, subtler misconception that’s asserted by only the most sophisticated schools of theories in Buddhism.

 Buddhism, on the most sophisticated level, says, “There’s nothing findable on the side of the object that makes it what it is; it’s purely in terms of convention.”
 We can’t establish that this is Helmuts by anything findable on the side of the basis, this body or mind or anything.
-We can only establish that it’s Helmuts by the fact that there is this name “Helmuts” and it’s labeled on this and other people agree.
+We can only establish that it’s Helmuts by the fact that there is this name “Helmuts” and it’s designated on this and other people agree.